Reversible Graph Neural Network-based Reaction Distribution Learning for Multiple Appropriate Facial Reactions Generation: Experiments

-\textbf{Dataset.} This paper evaluates the proposed approach based on the video conference clips recorded under various dyadic interaction settings, which are provided by two publicly available datasets: NoXI \cite{cafaro2017noxi} and RECOLA \cite{ringeval2013introducing}.
-As there are only three valid video pairs in RECOLA dataset, we follow a public facial reaction challenge \footnote{https://sites.google.com/cam.ac.uk/react2023/home} to combine these two datasets, resulting in 2962 pairs of audio-visual speaker-listener dyadic interaction clips, including 1594 pairs of training clips, 562 pairs of validation clips, and 806 pairs of test clips, where each clip is 30 seconds long.
-All appropriateness labels are obtained by the same strategy provided in \cite{song2023multiple}.
-Note that the employed dataset is different from the challenge, as the UDIVA dataset \cite{palmero2021context} is not included because it is recorded under in-person dyadic interactions (with a lateral camera view which captures both participants), where the profile of participants' faces are frequently recorded.
+This paper evaluates the proposed approach based on video conference clip pairs recorded under various dyadic interaction settings, which are provided by two publicly available datasets: NoXI \cite{cafaro2017noxi} and RECOLA \cite{ringeval2013introducing}.
+As there are only three valid video pairs in RECOLA dataset, experiments can not be individually conducted on this dataset.
+Thus, we follow a public facial reaction challenge \footnote{https://sites.google.com/cam.ac.uk/react2023/home} to combine and split these two datasets, resulting in 2962 pairs of audio-visual speaker-listener dyadic interaction clips.
+This includes 1594 pairs of training clips, 562 pairs of validation clips, and 806 pairs of test clips, where each clip is 30 seconds long.
+All appropriateness labels (i.e., the appropriate real facial reactions for each speaker behaviour) used in our experiments are provided by the challenge, which are obtained based on the automatic and objective labelling strategy proposed by \cite{song2023multiple}.
+Note that the employed dataset is different from the challenge, as the UDIVA dataset \cite{palmero2021context} is not included in our experiments because it is recorded under in-person dyadic interactions (with a lateral camera view which captures both participants), where not only the profile of participants' faces are frequently recorded but also the conversational partners' faces are sometimes incorrectly recorded.